Aymos: Early life

+Career

-In 2020, he released a collaborative album with Mas Musiq titled Shonamalanga.
+In 2020, Aymos released a collaborative album with Mas Musiq titled Shonamalanga.
 The album was nominated at the 27th South African Music Awards for best amapiano album and best duo/group of the year.
 In September 2021, he released his debut album Yimi Lo.
 The album features Kabza De Small and South African musicians Major League DJz, Josiah De Disciple and DBN Gogo.